REFLECTIONS

 My work over the past seasons has been deeply shaped by the writings of Bernadette Roberts.
 Her articulation of the interior journey gave language to experiences I trusted but could not yet name.
 For that, I remain profoundly grateful.

-While what is unfolding now is a pivot from that reflective year with her, what remains is still reflective, but with different material.
+What is unfolding now is a pivot from that year with her.
+The blog will still be reflective in nature, but focused on different material.
 Something lived more explicitly in the body, in relationships, and in the ordinary moments where patterns reveal themselves and something new becomes possible.

 I find myself at a threshold.
 There is energy here, curiosity, creativity, a sense of alignment, and also a necessary unknowing.
 Rather than certainty, what feels most faithful is attention.